Yukio Futatsugi

 Yukio Futatsugi (二木 幸生, Futatsugi Yukio) is a Japanese video game developer.
 His work includes leading the teams which created Sega Saturn games Panzer Dragoon, Panzer Dragoon II Zwei, Panzer Dragoon Saga, and Xbox title Phantom Dust.
 He is the co-founder of video game development company Grounding Inc, developers of Crimson Dragon.

-Early life
+Personal life

-Yukio Futatsugi grew up in Kobe, Japan, where he attended high school.
+Futatsugi grew up in Kobe, Japan, where he attended high school.
 While spending a year in San Francisco at primary school age he fell in love with games such as Pong and Space Invaders, and later decided to pursue a career in video games over his other hobby, filmmaking.
 Of this choice Futatsugi said "I went with videogames, because I thought the world of games was about to become interesting."
 He attended the University of Tsukuba in Tokyo where he graduated with a degree in computer science.

 Career

 In 1991, after finishing his degree, Futatsugi joined Sega.
 After two years of what he considered "menial tasks" he submitted a proposal for Panzer Dragoon which Sega accepted, placing him in charge of the project, aiming for release alongside the Sega Saturn in 1995.
 Futatsugi had originally been told he could either create a shooter or a racing game.
 When another Sega game, Gale Racer, was greenlit first, Futatsugi was forced to opt for a shooter.
 The game was originally imagined as having vehicles rather than dragons but Futatsugi said "Who doesn't want to try to ride on a dragon?...
 I wanted more of a softness to the game, and because of that I thought it was perfect."
 He was heavily influenced by Starblade when designing the game.

 Following the success of the game Futatsugi's team went on to make two sequels, Panzer Dragoon II Zwei and Panzer Dragoon Saga, both for the Sega Saturn, which they developed simultaneously.

 Futatsugi left Sega after the release of Panzer Dragoon Saga, moving to Konami for a year where he worked on Ring of Red, and then to Japan Studio where he made the Japan-only PlayStation 2 title Genshi No Kotoba.
 Futatsugi went on to work at Microsoft where he, for a short while, contributed to the development of Magatama before successfully pitching the idea for Phantom Dust which released for Xbox in 2004.
 Futatsugi was then made a Design Manager, overseeing some early games for the Xbox 360 and as head of the game unit which judged whether certain titles were suitable for release in Japan.
 In November 2013 Futatsugi said that he had ideas for a sequel to Phantom Dust, and would be open to developing the game if Microsoft wanted to make it.
 Futatsugi expressed interest in funding the game through Kickstarter, though geographical limitations on the platform stopped him from pursuing it.